* ESC - close the search window

 Martin Pollack: I don’t think so.
 Back in 2014, I said it wasn’t just about Ukraine or Crimea, but about the whole of Europe.
 Many people disagree and state we need to negotiate with Putin.
 That’s exactly what all Austrian politicians think.
 Chancellor Karl Negammer went to see Putin at the beginning of the full-scale invasion.
 What he did was ridiculous.
 Everyone knows that Austria is not a major political player.
 It only showed Russia that they are not isolated because European politicians are coming to talk to Putin.

 One of my friends, an aristocrat born in Prague involved in Eastern Europe studies for a long time, asked me two years ago: “Martin, is Ukraine a state?
-Isn’t Ukrainian language a Russian dialect?”
+Isn’t the Ukrainian language a Russian dialect?”

 Chytomo: I would like to go a bit deeper into the topic of the pro-Russian worldview.
-In my opinion the prevalence of this view is due to the fact that Ukraine wasn’t present in the information field for many years, and Slavic studies departments mostly taught Russian, not Ukrainian or other Slavic languages.
+In my opinion, the prevalence of this view is due to the fact that Ukraine wasn’t present in the information field for many years, and Slavic studies departments mostly taught Russian, not Ukrainian or other Slavic languages.
 In addition, Russian cultural diplomacy was quite powerful.
 I remember an exhibition in the Albertina, the largest art gallery in Vienna where Stalin and Nicholas I of Russia stood together.
 In his recent interview, Mikhail Piotrovsky, director of the Hermitage Museum, argued that the Russian presence abroad is an instrument of cultural dominance and that an exhibition in Paris, for example, means a Russian flag over the Bois de Boulogne.
 It seems to me that this pro-Russian attitude is deeply ingrained in Austria.
 What needs to be done to make Austrians accept what is hidden behind cultural diplomacy?

 Martin Pollack: There are many discussions on this topic in the field of music.
 For example, the famous musician Anna Netrebko has both Austrian and Russian citizenship.
 Many people said she only worked in the culture field, not in politics.
 Nonsense.
 She is, of course, involved.
 It isn’t hard to find pictures of her proudly standing with the DPR flag.
 She said she didn’t know what kind of flag it was.
-Oh come on… Of course she knew where she was standing and what kind of flag it was.
+Oh, come on… Of course she knew where she was standing and what kind of flag it was.

 There is also a Greek-Russian conductor, Teodor Currentzis (he played the main role in DAU, a film by Ilya Khrzhanovskiy), who is very popular in Europe.
 There are discussions about whether he can perform.
 At first, he was given a chance to perform.
 Although in 2014 he took Russian citizenship when Putin offered it to him.